spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 * You must have completed the [Build Edge Artifacts](/clusters/edge/edgeforge-workflow/palette-canvos) guide to build the provider images and create a cluster profile referencing one of the provider images.

 * A Spectro Cloud API key.
-Later in this guide, you will use this API key to authenticate the Palette Edge CLI utility and allow it to interact with the Palette.
+Later in this guide, you will use this API key to authenticate the Palette Edge CLI utility and allow it to interact with Palette.
 Refer to the [User Authentication](https://docs.spectrocloud.com/user-management/user-authentication/#apikey) guide to create a new API key.

 # Instructions